-The further development of the ICMS Masters System is in progress.
-This creates a Paperless Estate Administration System for the Master's Office.
+The further development of the ICMS Masters System aims to create a Paperless Estate Administration System for the Master's Office.
 This system will computerise the administration process in deceased estates, as all documentation will be scanned and stored electronically.